Things to Consider When Migrating from Lawson to Workday

 Thanks to its cloud-based nature, Workday offers a lower cost of ownership, since there’s no need for on-prem hardware or infrastructure.

-New tech releases for Workday come out three times a year, and each migration to the new version should only take about six weeks (which makes it easy to up-to-date on all the latest technology).
+New tech releases for Workday come out twice a year, and each migration to the new version should only take about six weeks (which makes it easy to up-to-date on all the latest technology).

 Beyond the advantages Workday offers as a part of its cloud-based nature, it also sports a number of attractive technical advantages.
 Thanks to its in-memory structure, Workday users won’t need a separate reporting system as they can drill down on data right where it lives.
 Workday also defines its architectural structure as metadata, which means logic can be changed without requiring coding or code recompilation, as well as reducing the number of tables needed to support the data.
 This structure makes Workday more nimble than ERPs built on complex relational databases.